pkafei/Flask-Visualization/README.md

 ## Who Am I?

 I am a flask application that wants to grow up and become a kick-ass visualizatioin app.
-For now, I am still trying to figure out how to use d3 to render my data in Postgres.
+For now, I am still trying to figure out how to use d3 to render my data stored in Postgres.

 ## What can you do?